aragalie/FX_NaiveChartPredictions_using_fastai/README.md

 ### 1. Oanda_Data_Retrieval

 This is the initial step of data preparation, plotting and exporting as images.
-Note that even though i'm using this example for FX data, with minimal code adjustment you can use your own data sources/DataFrames
+Note that even though i'm using this example for FX data (using [Oanda](https://www.oanda.com>) as a broker), with minimal code adjustment you can use your own data sources/DataFrames

 ##### Data retrieval and preparation